Don't Review Broken Code

 The new order

-The review phase now runs in two stages:
+The review phase now runs in two stages, hard checks before soft ones.

-Quality gates — tests, lint, typecheck, whatever you configured — run first.
-They're the hard, objective, machine-verifiable checks.
+Quality gates run first.
 If any of them fail, the orchestrator returns fix_quality_gates and the agent gets bounced back to fix them before a single adversarial reviewer is even spawned.
 Only when everything's green does the orchestrator advance to the review agents, where the expensive taste-driven work happens.

 How it's configured